FransFaase/RawParser/docs/simple_parser_test.md

 ## Testing with MarkDownC

-With the following call to [MarkDownC](https://github.com/FransFaase/IParse/blob/master/README.md#markdownc) a C-program can be generated to execute the test:
+With the following call to [MarkDownC](https://github.com/FransFaase/IParse/blob/master/README.md#markdownc) in the `docs` folder, a C-program can be generated to execute the test:
 ```
 MarkDownC grammar.md simple_parser.md simple_parser_test.md text_buffer_impl.md >testsp.c
 ```